eddbase/db-imputation/README.md

 Both scripts expect the dataset in a normalized format (3 tables for Flight, 5 tables for Retailer).
 Paths and names can be set inside the scripts.

-To generate the tables and load the data in Postgres, please use the SQL commands inside *make_datasets/Postgres*.
+The SQL schema and the code to load the data in PostgreSQL is inside *make_datasets/Postgres*.

 ## Experiments